-I’ve learned over time that oversharing information can give people a sense of entitlement when it comes to expressing their own opinions.
+I’ve learned over time, however, that oversharing information can give people a sense of entitlement when it comes to expressing their opinions.

-If there are certain things you know you and your parents disagree on, like potty training or which way the car seat should face, do your best to avoid conversations about those subjects, or at least be conscious of going into too many details.
+If there are certain things you know you and your parents disagree on, like potty training or which way the car seat should face, do your best to avoid conversations about those subjects.
+At the very least, you should be conscious of going into too many details.

 2. Set Clear Limits

-When it comes to grandparents, whether it’s your own parents or in laws, it’s crucial to remember they’re not usually trying to be malicious (unless, of course, they can be categorized as an abusive grandparent).
+When it comes to grandparents, whether it’s your parents or in-laws, it’s crucial to remember they’re not usually trying to be malicious (unless, of course, they can be categorized as abusive grandparents).

-Whether it’s giving them that extra snack before dinner or letting them stay up past their bedtime, it’s essential to state your opinion on these types of situations clearly.
+Whether it’s giving them that extra snack before dinner or letting them stay up past their bedtime, it’s essential to express your expectations clearly.